colleeneb/openmp_offload_and_blas/README.md

  - nvblas

 These contain Makefiles and examples of calling DGEMM from an OpenMP offload region with cuBLAS and NVBLAS.
+Note: The NVBLAS Makefile is hard-coded for Summit.

 To run them, cd into eitheer cublas or nvblas, then cd into a "c" or "fortran" subdirectory, and compile with make.